SeleniumAutoShop/MixCloud_Play_Generator/README.md

 ## Known Bugs
 -This version is using Xpath to operate
--The Xapth in *line 88* needs to be updated from time to time
+-The Xpath in *line 88* needs to be updated from time to time
 ![line88](https://github.com/SeleniumAutoShop/MixCloud_Play_Generator/blob/22abc00982dd900cb011588eab1a923a95c1bd9f/line88.JPG)
 (When a song is playing, this bar will show up on the bottom of the browser, the circled spot is where line88 is trying to identify)